ChrBarth/pypod/README.md

 ## TODO:

-* add some more widgets to the gui (save, load, up- and download to/from pod, midi settings, device info)
+* needs some testing, finding and fixing bugs

 ## REQUIREMENTS: